 Click in the new dialog on the Look in pull down box and browse to the directory that contains the annotation files.

-Double-click an annotation file (*.eaf
+Double-click an annotation file (*.eaf) to select it.

 It now appears in the rightmost box.
 Alternatively, you can click on the